Berndt von Staden: Life

 Von Staden grew up as a Baltic German in Tallinn, Estonia.
 He studied law in Bonn and Hamburg.
 In 1951, he joined the Foreign Office.

 He was head of the Consular Section of the West German Embassy in Brussels, from 1953 to 1955.
 In 1958, he was posted to the Commission of the European Economic Community.
-In 1961, he married Wendelgard, Freiin von Neurath (born 1926).
+In 1961, he married Wendelgard, Freiin von Neurath (1925–2026).
 In 1963, he was Counsellor at the West German Embassy in Washington.
 Then he was Head of Political Department of the Foreign Office in Bonn.

 In his memoir, he describes the beginning of the turn from confrontation to détente, which he observed as ambassador of the Federal Republic of Germany, during the Kennedy and Johnson administrations in Washington, D.C.
 In the governments of Willy Brandt and Helmut Schmidt, he was the Head of Foreign Relations and Security in the Federal Chancellery in the shaping the policy of détente.

 In 1970, he met with Étienne Davignon.

 Von Staden was given the 1979 Trainor Award.